ripleymj/ansible-demo/README.md

 `ansible-playbook -i ../inventory exercise4a.yml`

 When this ran, you should have seen that both hosts were reported as changed.
-Re-Run the playbook, and neither should say it changed.
+Re-run the playbook, and neither host should say it changed.
 Now let's break something, and watch Ansible fix it.
 Either log in to the `web1` host and uninstall Apache, or run an ad-hoc Ansible command, like this:

 `ansible web1 -i ../inventory -b -m apt -a "name=apache2 state=absent"`